freenas/freenas-docs/userguide/system.rst

 additional fields to the output to help with failover troubleshooting:
 :samp:`CriticalGroup{n}` and :samp:`Interlink`.

-If both |ctrlrs-term| reboot simultaneously, the GELI passphrase for an :ref:`encrypted <Managing Encrypted Pools>` pool must be entered at the
-|web-ui| login screen.
+If both |ctrlrs-term| reboot simultaneously, the GELI passphrase for an :ref:`encrypted <Managing Encrypted Volumes>` pool must be entered at the |web-ui| login screen.

 If there are a different number of disks connected to each |ctrlr-term|, an :ref:`Alert` is generated and the HA icon switches to